 As her own girls grew up, she would accept clothes from relatives and refashion them into new dresses and coats for her own children.
 After she retired, my grandmother used the machine to sew clothes for her grandchildren.

 As I grew up, I was close to my grandmother.
-I spent a week or two with her during the summer holidays.
-We watched soap operas together and she showed me how to make ricotta cake, chocolate squares and the traditional zucchini flower pancakes from her northern Italian region.
-She taught me embroidery and told me stories of back home.
-I even recorded her telling me a story of her escape to safety during the war.
+I loved spending a week or two with her during the summer holidays.
+We watched soap operas together, and she taught me to make ricotta cake, chocolate squares, and the traditional zucchini flower pancakes from her northern Italian region.
+From her I learned to embroider, and she told me stories of back home.
+I recorded her telling me a story of her escape to safety during the war.
+Each year, my mother made Nonni’s Christmas cake recipe, a beautiful lemony work of art.
 These are my memories of her.

 I can still hear her laughter as we sat on the front porch on warm summer evenings, and I teased her about the boyfriend I would find for her.
 One particularly older man in cowboy boots was the prime target of our secret laughter and she would run into the house whenever he walked by.

 Later, I visited Nonni with my girlfriends.
 She would ply them with sweets and then be offended if they did not eat.

 Eventually, my soon-to-be husband was introduced to my grandmother (and warned in advance to eat!) and later, my oldest child as well.
 Nonni loved children and spoiled them with her affection and attention.